 Blue Lagoon Iceland Facts

-The Blue Lagoon is one of, if not the most popular attractions in Iceland.
-Although Iceland has many natural hot springs, the Blue Lagoon Iceland is a man-made geothermal spa.
-The warm waters are rich in minerals like silica and sulfur and water temperature in the bathing and swimming area averages 37–39 °C (99–102 °F).
-The Blue Lagoon also operates a research and development facility to help find cures for skin ailments like psoriasis.
+Iceland’s Blue Lagoon is one of Iceland’s most popular tourist attractions.
+Although Iceland has many natural hot water springs, Blue Lagoon Iceland is a man-made geothermal spa by a nearby geothermal power plant.
+The warm water is rich in minerals like silica and sulfur and water temperature in the bathing and swimming area averages 37–39 °C (99–102 °F).
+The Blue Lagoon also operates a research and development facility to help find cures for skin diseases and ailments like psoriasis.

 Important Things to Know When Visiting the Blue Lagoon